sara-nl/spicercourse/conclusion.md

 > * What features did you like/dislike?
 > * Do you miss any features?

 Spider is a high-throughput data-processing platform aimed at processing large structured data sets.
 Large scale analysis would mean not only a lot of data but also a lot of jobs to perform this analysis.
-It can get tricky to manage large number of jobs and the associated inout data and results.
+It can get tricky to manage large number of jobs and the associated input data and results.
 Can you think of how you would automate your workflows?
 We can provide a demo if you like.

 # Feedback